Guide for LitePix Bulk Image Optimizer

 Background color settings

 Cropping - It helps you focus on the most important part of your image.
 We offer both manual (Fixed Crop) and AI-powered (Smart Crop) options.
-Choose the desired aspect ratio for your image: Square (1:1), Landscape (4:3) or Portrait (3:4)
+Choose the desired aspect ratio for your image: Square (1:1), Landscape (4:3) or Portrait (3:4), Custom (here you can specify your custom Width and Height).

 And use one of the following cropping methods: